iAmMe27/WoD/Installation.md

 Once you have everything set in Wabbajack, hit **GO** and let it do its thing.

 ### Wabbajack errors
-If you encounter any errors during the installation process, have a look at our [FAQ](FAQ.md#common-wabbajack-errors).
+If you encounter any errors during the installation process, have a look at our [Common Issues](CommonIssues.md) page.

 # Continuing
 If Wabbajack was able to install the modlist without any errors, you can continue with the [After Installation steps](PostInstall.md).